Information for term High School Abroad in Chile

 Learn more about daily life on a high school study abroad program.

-Carefully screened host family in the Greater Valparaíso area
+Carefully screened homestay in the Greater Valparaíso area

 Local Coordinator in country and CIEE support staff available 24/7